alphapoint/slate/source/includes/users/_api_users_user_subscribelevel1.md

 The **SubscribeLevel1** call responds with the Level 1 response shown below.
 The OMS then periodically sends in the same format as this response *Leve1UpdateEvent* information when best-bid/best-offer issue, until you send the **UnsubscribeLevel1** call.

+Only a user with Operator permission can issue Level1MarketData permission using the call ***AddUserMarketDataPermission.**

 ### Request

 > You can identify the instrument with its ID or with its market symbol (string).